● The average salary for a Trooper I starts at $27.08 an hour, depending on experience.

 PENSION PLAN - Sworn law enforcement officers are required and automatically enrolled in the Warden, Patrol, & DCI Plan at the time of hire.

-● Total contribution into the plan is 29.44% of an employee's salary (including base, holiday pay, longevity, and shift pay), the state currently contributes 26.8%, the employee contributes presently 2.64%.
+● Total contribution into the plan is 29.44% of an employee's salary (including base, holiday pay, longevity, and shift pay), the State currently contributes 26.8%, and the employee contributes presently 2.64%.

 ● A benefit of 2.50% per year of service is paid (not to exceed 75%).
-The percentage paid is based on the final 3 years' average salary.
+The percentage spent is based on the final three years' average salary.

 ● An employee is vested in the retirement system with full benefits after six (6) years.